kunalspawar9797-lgtm/Fundamentals-of-AI-and-ML-Digital-literacy-project/README.md

 ## Model Accuracy
 A small test dataset was used to check accuracy:

-A small test dataset was used to check accuracy:

 Model accuracy on test set: XX.XX % True labels: [...]
 Predicted labels: [...]

 ---